dscape/rewrite/README.md

                 return $sct) [1]
                 return $match, $default-content-type) [1] } ;

-####  ✕ constraints
-You can run constraints against your routes to ensure they:

-1. are of a certain datatype, e.g. :id is of type xs:integer
-2. match a certain regular expression, e.g. :id is [0-9]+
-3. will only be selected if an XQuery expression yielded fn:true()
-4. user has the right permissions

-Not yet, need more routes
+For your convenience this (and some other) functions that might be necessary to run an application with `rewrite` have be placed in the `/lib/helper.xqy` library.

 ### Roadmap

-If you are interested in any of these (or other) feature and don't want to wait just read the instructions on "Contribute" and send in your code
+If you are interested in any of these (or other) feature and don't want to wait just read the instructions on "Contribute" and send in your code.
+Also I'm very inclined to implement these features so it might be that a simple email is enough to motivate me to implement one of these features.

 * Generating Paths and URLs from code
 * Make singular resources map to plural controllers
+* Extend constraints for <resource/>
+* Translated Paths
+* Route Globbing
+* Namespaces & Scopes, e.g. /admin/user/1/edit
 * Nested Resources
-* Namespaces & Scopes, e.g. /admin/user/1/edit
+* Restricting Resource(s) Routes

 ### Known Limitations